motiwalam/TBL/README.md

 ## Assignment
 A name can be associated with a value through the assignment operator, `:`.

+TBL also has multiple assignments.

+If the left operand to `:` is a list and the right is a value or a singleton list, then each identifier in the left operand is assigned a duplicate of the right value.

+If the left operand `:` is a list and the right is a list of equal length, then each identifier in the left operand is assigned the corresponding value in the right operand.

 ## Conditions
 Anything other than the complex number 0 + 0i is treated as true.